PeterDrake/liber_pythonis/level_i/markdown/matplotlib.pyplot.md

 `plt.ylabel` is similar, but for the vertical (y) axis.

-## Displaying the Graph
+## Saving the Graph

-Before displaying the graph, it is best to add this line:
+Before saving the graph, it is best to add this line:

 ```python
 plt.tight_layout()